 Finding Ways to Tame Virtual Machines

 Virtual Machine (VM) software has been a major factor in increasing computer utilization and efficiency.
-VM software allows users to segment a computer into multiple “virtual” systems, each with its own copy of an operating system each acting fully independently from the others.
-For software vendors, this “machine replication” can be a problem, one that can make profits become “virtual” too.
+VM software allows users to segment a computer into multiple virtual systems, each with its own copy of an operating system that acts fully independent from the others.
+For software vendors, this “machine replication” can be a problem, one that can make profits virtual too.

 Attack of the Clones

-As the use of Virtual Machine (VM) software becomes more widespread, software vendors are realizing that by using VMs to replicate whole operating environments on a single host, users can also replicate (clone) the licensing system used to limit the number of licenses on that host.
-Since licenses are usually tied or “node-locked” to a host using the Ethernet hardware address, this means that users can also gain access to extra application licenses – in most cases exceeding the scope of their license agreement.
+As the use of Virtual Machine (VM) software became more widespread, software vendors realized that by using VMs to replicate whole operating environments on a single host, users could also replicate (clone) the licensing system used to limit the number of licenses on that host.
+Since licenses are usually tied or node-locked to a host using the Ethernet hardware address, this means that users can also gain access to extra application licenses – in most cases exceeding the scope of their license agreement.

 RLM on Virtual Machines

-Software licensing vendors are beginning to help ISVs address this issue.
-For instance, starting in v5.0 of RLM, Reprise Software added the capability to disable node-locked licenses or license servers when running on virtual machines.
+Software licensing vendors are helping ISVs address this issue.
+For instance, starting in v5.0 of Reprise License Manager™ (RLM), Reprise Software added the capability to disable node-locked licenses or license servers when running on virtual machines.

 Have it Your Way

-Importantly, since the license itself contains the parameter that controls whether it will or will not run under VM, vendors can deliver both kinds of licenses to their customers – disabled and non-disabled – allowing them to, for example, issue short-term VM-capable licenses for testing and evaluation purposes, but disabling other licenses for long-term production deployment.
+Because the license itself contains the parameter that controls whether it will or will not run under VM, vendors can deliver both kinds of licenses to their customers—disabled and non-disabled.
+This is important because it allows vendors to issue short-term VM-capable licenses for testing and evaluation purposes, but disabling other licenses for long-term production deployment.

-Feel free to contact us via [email protected] should you wish to discuss details of the use of RLM on virtual machines.
+Feel free to contact us via [email protected] to discuss how RLM works on virtual machines.